 In this article, we’ll focus on the things you should consider in case you’d like to develop your mobile app and the answers to such questions as:

 How Much Does iOS and Android App Development Cost?

 If you meet a person at a conference or elsewhere, who would be able to answer that question right away: don’t trust your development to his company.

-You have to understand, every project, even a comparatively simple one, consists of numerous parts: the app itself and the platforms you want to reach, third-party integrations, website, database, possible admin panels, etc. Therefore, the cost ultimately depends on your expectations, uniqueness of the tasks, and your particular business (for example, financial apps require two-factor authentication, while for most of the other industries it’s just a “good-to-have”).
+You have to understand that every project, even a comparatively simple one, consists of numerous parts: the app itself and the platforms you want to reach, third-party integrations, website, database, possible admin panels, etc. Therefore, the cost ultimately depends on your expectations, the uniqueness of the tasks, and your particular business (for example, financial apps require two-factor authentication, while for most other industries it’s just a “good-to-have”).

 As we mentioned above, a project description “I want something similar to Facebook” will range from $10K to $500K.
 Why are prices so different?

 - Different understanding of what’s expected